 Cockroaches are dirty insects.
 Some experts call them the sanitation engineers of the animal kingdom.
 Their primary role is waste management.
-When animals, both large and small, leave waste on the ground, cockroaches consume it and break it down.
+When large and small animals leave waste on the ground, cockroaches consume it and break it down.
 This helps to reduce the amount of nitrogen in the soil.
 Cockroaches are an important part of our ecosystem.
-But this ability to consume and break down waste isn't going to help you all that much inside your home.
+But this ability to consume and break down the waste isn't going to help you all that much inside your home.
 In fact, it will have the opposite effect.
 Cockroaches spread harmful, invisible organisms around your home.
-Here are some tips to help protect you from cockroach illness, and limit cockroach populations inside your home.
+Here are some tips to help protect you from cockroach illness and limit cockroach populations inside your home.

 1. Protect Your Food

 One of the most important things you can do to protect your health and resist cockroaches is to put your packaged foods inside sealed glass or plastic containers.
 It may seem costly, but it could end up saving you lots of money in the long run.
 A cockroach infestation can lead to medical costs, lost work, lost school, and more.

 Sealed containers will prevent cockroaches from chewing through paper, cardboard, and thin plastic.

 Sealed containers keep cockroaches from contaminating your foods with harmful bacteria and parasitic worms.

 Sealed containers contain smells that can attract roaches.